sansin5982/Statistics-with-R/chapters/SampDistr-Prop.md

 # Sampling Distribution of Proportion

-## What is a Sampling Distribution of a Proportion?
+## What is a Sampling Distribution ?

-A **sampling distribution of a proportion** is the probability distribution of sample proportions, computed from multiple random samples of the same size drawn from the same population.
+When we calculate a sample proportion (*p̂*) from one sample, it may differ from the true population proportion (*p*) because of **random chance**.

+If we:

+-   Take many random samples of the same size,
+-   Calculate the **proportion of “successes”** (like defective items or yes votes) in each,
+-   Then plot all these sample proportions…

+We get a **sampling distribution of the proportion**.

 > When we repeat a survey or experiment many times and record the
 > proportion of successes each time, the distribution of those sample